azure-contrib/node-azure-search/readme.md

     'maxFailedItems' : 10, //Default is 0
     'maxFailedItemsPerBatch' : 5, //Default is 0
     'base64EncodeKeys': false, //Default is false
-    'batchSize’: 500 //The default depends on the data source type: it is 1000 for Azure SQL and DocumentDB, and 10 for Azure Blob Storage
+    'batchSize': 500 //The default depends on the data source type: it is 1000 for Azure SQL and DocumentDB, and 10 for Azure Blob Storage
   }};

 // create/update an indexer